 If your aim is to grow your club, you will need to grow club revenue.
 One feeds the other in many respects as a well-resourced club can provide the amenities to attract new members but more members also leads to more revenue.
 Either way, knowing your current status is your starting point – can you easily report on club member numbers?
 Do you know if your clubs membership and revenue is trending upwards or downwards?

 Setting a benchmark of your current level and agreeing an achievable set of targets at an AGM is a great way of energising members and encouraging wider participation in the sports club.
-This can be routinely monitored in club performance reports to see if the club is progressing as intended.
+This can be routinely monitored in club performance reports, seeing if the club is progressing as intended.

 3. Be Seen & Heard